projf/display_controller/doc/modules.md

 * `o_x` - horizontal screen position (active pixels)
 * `o_y` - vertical screen position (active pixels)

 The positional outputs `(h,v)` and `(x,y)` allow you to determine the current pixel AKA "beam position".
 The values provided by `h` & `v `include the blanking interval, while `x` & `y` only include valid on screen positions.
 For simple drawing or bitmap display you can use `(x,y)` and safely ignore `(h,v)`.
 However, if you're doing calculations in real time "racing the beam", then you'll want to perform actions in the blanking interval, which is where (h,v) comes in.

-The following sketch shows how (x,y) relates to (h,v) for 1280x720p60:
+Project F considers blanking intervals to occur _before_ active pixels.
+At the start of a frame (indicated by the `o_frame` signal) you have the blanking intervals in which to work before active pixel drawing occurs.
+The following sketch this for 1280x720p60 (other resolutions work in the same way):

 ![](display-controller-hv-xy.jpg?raw=true "")

-NB. 'x' and 'y' are 0 during the blanking interval.
+NB. `x` and `y` are 0 during the blanking interval.

 Horizontal and vertical sync may be active high or low, depending on the display mode.
 This is controlled using the `H_POL` and `V_POL` parameters (below).